-\ Charteris here refers to the two most popular American novelists of his day.
-"It is his almost clairvoyant power of reading the human soul that has made Mr. Wright's books among the most remarkable works of the present age." - Oregon Journal, Portland.
-"It is difficult to speak of the work of Gene Stratton Porter and not to call upon all the superlatives of praise in the language." - San Francisco Call.
+Charteris here refers to two very popular novelists of his day.
+"It is his almost clairvoyant power of reading the human soul that has made Mr. Wright's books among the most remarkable works of the present age."-Oregon Journal, Portland.
+"It is difficult to speak of the work of Gene Stratton Porter and not to call upon all the superlatives of praise in the language." -San Francisco Call.